valhovey/blog/a_tour_of_haskell.md

 add x y = x + y

--- Here we saturate `a` with `Int` let sum = add 3 4 -- 7
+-- Here we saturate `a` with `Int` sum = add 3 4 -- 7
 badSum = add 3 "lol" -- This will not compile
 {% endhighlight %}

 If you are curious to see the type of a value, in the Haskell `ghci` interactive REPL you can use the `:t` command to print the type of any variable.
 For instance: